 Everyday Performance and Reliability

-One’s luck in unlocking the content that is only available in a certain region may greatly depend on how popular the platform is, as well as the number of servers that are being used.
-Although the app does manage to bypass some geographic restrictions, it still cannot be relied on as much as the professional VPNs used by corporates.
+One’s luck in unlocking content available only in a certain region may greatly depend on how popular the platform is.
+It also depends on the number of servers that are being used.
+Although the app does manage to bypass some geographic restrictions, it cannot be relied on as much as professional VPNs used by corporates.
 However, for students and casual users whose main aim is to surf more safely when using shared networks, the VPN can be a decent tool.
-The connection was left without any noticeable interruption for a long time.
-This is an important factor for work from home and online classes.

 Security and Practical Safeguards